13.3. Exploring Data Formats and Fields¶

 GeoPackage is the default format for vector data in QGIS.

-A Shapefile format dataset consists of several files.
+An ESRI Shapefile format dataset consists of several files.
 The following three are required:

 .shpfile containing the feature geometries